← All varieties

 Season

 November to March or April in common storage; to May or later in cold storage (Beach).
-Downing gave November to March, with perfection in January.
-Hovey stated ripe in December and keeps in excellent condition till May or June.
-Elliott gave December to March.
-Thomas said it ripened through winter.
-Warder gave October to January, occasionally keeping later.
-The Encyclopedia of Practical Horticulture gave March or April, with November to December in the Northwest, and later in cold storage.
+Hedrick: November to March or April.
+Warder: October to January, occasionally keeping later.
+Downing: ripe from November to March, but in perfection in January.
+Budd-Hansen: November to March, at its best in January.
+Hovey: ripe in December, and keeps in excellent condition till May or June.
+Elliott: December to March.
+Thomas: ripens through winter.
+Lowther: March or April; November to December in the Northwest; later in cold storage.
+In Southern latitudes the variety becomes a fall or early winter apple.

 Uses

-Russet Baldwins.
-Cases have been reported where the Baldwin has sported and developed fruit with russet skin.
-Since these apples appeared to show no advantage over the smooth-skinned Baldwins, they were seldom propagated (Beach).
+Russet Baldwins (Beach): Cases have been reported where the Baldwin has sported and developed fruit with russet skin.
+Since these apples appear to show no advantage over the smooth-skinned Baldwins, they are seldom propagated.

-Gray Baldwin, Blue Baldwin, Black Baldwin, Dark Baldwin.
-These are indefinite terms sometimes applied to what appears to be a distinct type of the Baldwin.
-Scattering trees of it are occasionally found mingled in orchards with Baldwins of the ordinary type.
-The Dark Baldwin as compared with the common type has fruit that is slower in maturing on the tree and keeps longer.
+Gray Baldwin, Blue Baldwin, Black Baldwin, Dark Baldwin (Beach): Indefinite terms sometimes applied to what appears to be a distinct type of the Baldwin.
+Scattering trees are occasionally found mingled in orchards with Baldwins of the ordinary type.
+The Dark Baldwin, compared with the common type, has fruit that is slower in maturing on the tree and keeps longer.
 The flesh has more of a greenish tinge and is firmer.
-The skin shows dull green where the common type is yellow, and the red is dull and darker than the red of the common Baldwin.
-Not intentionally propagated.
-Beach noted that the ordinary Baldwin when grown on sandy or gravelly soil generally gives brighter colored fruit than on heavy clay soil, but the occurrence of this Dark type mingled with common Baldwins in the same orchards was not satisfactorily explained by soil differences, and it was more probable that a distinct strain had arisen and been disseminated unwittingly in place of the common type.
+The skin also shows dull green where the common type is yellow, and the red is dull and darker than the red of the common Baldwin.
+Not (so far as known) being intentionally propagated.
+Beach distinguishes this from the soil-driven color difference noted above, suggesting a distinct strain has arisen and been disseminated unwittingly in place of the common type.

-Olympia.
-A sport of the Baldwin which differs from the type in having larger and better colored fruit (Beach).
+Olympia (Beach): A sport of the Baldwin which differs from the type in having larger and better colored fruit; described separately under "Olympia."

-Late Baldwin.
-Thomas noted that the Late Baldwin "appears to be identical, but modified by external causes."
+Late Baldwin (Thomas): Thomas notes the Baldwin is liable to vary in character; the Late Baldwin appears to be identical, but modified by external causes.

 Other